Skip to content

 std::cout << "p2 - p1 = " << (p2 - p1) << "\n"; // 3

-The result of p2 - p1 is 3, because there are three elements between arr[1] and arr[4].
-This feature is very useful in many algorithms—for example, to calculate the index of an element in an array, you only need ptr - arr.
+The result of p2 - p1 is 3, because there are three elements separating arr[1] from arr[4].
+This feature is very useful in many algorithms—for example, to calculate the index of an element within an array, we simply need ptr - arr.

-Pointer subtraction can only be performed on two pointers that point to the same array (or the same contiguous block of memory).
-If you subtract two completely unrelated pointers, the result is undefined behavior, and the compiler might not even give a warning.
+Pointer subtraction is only valid for two pointers pointing to the same array (or the same contiguous memory block).
+If we subtract two unrelated pointers, the result is undefined behavior, and the compiler might not even issue a warning.

 Traversing Arrays with Pointers

-Since arr + i is exactly equal to &arr[i], we can completely traverse the array by walking from beginning to end with a pointer, without needing subscripts:
+Since arr + i is equivalent to &arr[i], we can traverse the array from start to finish using pointers, without needing subscripts:

 cpp